jfehrle/coq/doc/sphinx/proof-engine/vernacular-commands.rst

    * :n:`inside {+ @qualid }` - limit the search to the specified modules
    * :n:`outside {+ @qualid }` - exclude the specified modules from the search

-   .. exn:: The reference @qualid was not found in the current environment.
+   .. exn:: Module/section @qualid not found.

       There is no constant in the environment named :n:`@qualid`, where :n:`@qualid` is in an `inside` or `outside` clause.